MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 The **Add-in health** view only shows information about public add-ins, including the following information:

-- Name of the add-in
+- Name
-- Publisher of the add-in
+- Publisher
-- Versions of the add-in found in your organization
+- Installed version or versions
-- Which Office apps are using the add-in
+- Apps using the add-in
-- The number of devices on which each version of the add-in is installed
+- Number of devices with installed add-in
-- Whether the versions of the add-in are 32-bit or 64-bit
+- 32-bit or 64-bit
-- Crash rate of the add-in (as a percentage) <sup>[1]</sup>
+- Crash rate (as a percentage) <sup>[1]</sup>
-- Load time of the add-in (in seconds)
+- Load time (in seconds)

 <sup>[1]</sup> *Includes both crashes and failed loads.*